thevermeer/pg_ts_semantic_headline/problems/multi_word_phrase_highlighting.md

 - For each search phrase in the TSQuery, we will need to calculate its min/max lexeme positions on the fly.

 In order to accomplish the task of highlighting multiple query phrases in a single section, we are going to break up our concerns into 2 functions:
-- `tsp_query_matches` will return a table of the positions and lexemes of a limited number of matches within the document
+- `TSP_QUERY_MATCHES` will return a table of the positions and lexemes of a limited number of matches within the document
-- `ts_query_headline` will effectively replace the built-in `ts_headline` function, by aggregating over the ranges of lexeme positions returned by `tsp_query_matches`.
+- `ts_query_headline` will effectively replace the built-in `ts_headline` function, by aggregating over the ranges of lexeme positions returned by `TSP_QUERY_MATCHES`.

-## The tsp_query_matches function
+## The TSP_QUERY_MATCHES function
-The purpose of the `tsp_query_matches` function is to determine the matching position of lexemes within a PGSQL full-text query.
+The purpose of the `TSP_QUERY_MATCHES` function is to determine the matching position of lexemes within a PGSQL full-text query.

 The function accepts:
 - `haystack_arr` as an ordered array of words, as they appear in the document, AFTER the source string was treated with the `prepare_text_for_tsvector` string cleaning function